Stocks slump, despite Fed aid, as virus bill stalls again

 “What we need to do is arrest the spread of the coronavirus — flatten the curve, if you will — and at the same time flatten consumers’ anxiety, because we could simply end up seeing a rotation in frenzied buying from toilet paper to other commodities, and conceivably bank accounts.”

-The S&P 500 was down 3.6%, as of 3:10 p.m.
-Eastern time in another day of sudden swings.
-It swung between a loss of 4.9% and just 0.2% earlier in the day.
+The S&P 500 lost 67.52 points, or 2.9% to 2,237.40 in another day of sudden swings.
+It was down as much as 4.9% and as little as 0.2% earlier in the day.
 Before trading opened, futures for the S&P 500 swung from a loss of 5% to a gain following the Fed’s announcement, a microcosm of the extreme volatility dominating the market in recent weeks.

 For most people, the coronavirus causes only mild or moderate symptoms, such as fever and cough, and those with mild illness recover in about two weeks.
 Severe illness including pneumonia can occur, especially in the elderly and people with existing health problems, and recovery could take six weeks in such cases.